• Skip to primary navigation

 02/09/2019 by

-Passport information: Valid passport required by all.
-Return Ticket required.
-Requirements may be subject to short term change.
-Contact embassy before departure.
+Passport information: Valid passport required by all Return Ticket Required.
+Requirements may change at short notice.
+Contact the embassy before departure.

 Health information: Polio, Typhoid: Vaccination recommended